aviumlabs/phoenix/README.md

 ## Build

-The build is switched to include the Software Bill of Materials and Provenance attestations.
+The build command now includes the Software Bill of Materials and Provenance attestations.

 ### Latest Phoenix Version